danieldk/jitar/README.markdown

 tags, such as the Brown corpus.
 The model can be created easily with the training program:

-    java -cp dist/jitar.jar org.langkit.tagger.cli.Train corpus lexicon ngrams
+    bin/train brown my_brown_corpus lexicon ngrams

-Where *corpus* is the corpus to use for training.
+Replace *brown* by *conll* if you are using a corpus in CoNLL format.
 The *lexicon* and *ngrams* files will be created and form the model.

-Sample models are included in the *models* directory.
+Sample models are included in the *models* directory of the jitar project.

 ## Tagging